docupike/docs/docs/en/index.md

 lang: en
 ---

-# i-doit up – The easy cloud based documentation
+# i-doit up formerly known as docupike – The easy cloud based documentation

 This is the online manual to your i-doit up.
 Here you will find the guidelines for users, administrators and developers plus some technical references.